 The Evesham Wood 2014 ‘Blanc de Puits Sec’ was a wine I had a preconceived notion about.
 When I looked at the label I fixated on it being a Gewurztraminer rather than the beautiful, dry Pinot Gris it is, or at least mostly is.
 In addition to the 85% Pinot Gris, there is about 15% Gewürztraminer and a smattering of Kerner, Rieslaner, Traminer and Pinot Blanc blended in.
 One deep smell of bright jasmine tea, roses and honeysuckle and I knew I was holding a winner….

-One of my favorite regions in America is Northern California.
-In a lot of ways, the picturesque Anderson Valley of Mendocino County reminds me in spirit of the South of France and Italy, though perhaps in an obscure kind of way.
+Northern California may be my favorite area in America.
+In a lot of ways, the picturesque Anderson Valley of Mendocino County reminds me of the South of France and Italy.
 The sun-kissed rocky hills and foggy valley floor are home to thousands of acres of grape vines, small organic farms and herds of goats and sheep.
 Its bucolic small towns nestled among towering redwoods and craggy coastlines bathed in the golden California sunshine are a photographer’s wet dream.
-Like Peter Mayle’s biographical series ‘A Year in Provence’, Mendocino boasts a unique rhythm governed by its own cast of colorful characters that people the region.
-Artists, musicians, farmers, brewers, and vintners shape and enrich the colorful tapestry woven from a strong sustainable, organic and independent fabric….

 I recently returned from the 11th annual Alsace Festival in Northern California and wanted to share my speech about food and wine pairing I gave before a sold out crowd at the technical conference.
 The following is a slightly revised version.